ericgj/model/Readme.md

 Get the current value (plain object) of the instance.
 All attributes are casted if their type or explicit cast has been specified.
 Attributes on the original object that are not specified in the model, as well as read-only attributes, are passed through unchanged.
+Calculated attributes are also included.

 <a name="api_instance_changedValue">#</a> instance.<b>changedValue</b>()

 Get the _changed_ value (plain object) of the instance.
 All specified, non-read-only attributes with a current value are included.
-Read-only and unspecified attributes are _not_ included.
+Read-only and unspecified attributes are _not_ included, nor are calculated attributes.

+<a name="api_instance_change">#</a> instance.<b>change</b>()

+Get an object representing the applied changes made to attributes.
+Useful for `PATCH`-style updates.

 <a name="api_instance_changes">#</a> instance.<b>changes</b>()

-Get an object representing the changes made to attributes.
-Useful for `PATCH`-style updates.
+Get an array of all changes as `[attribute, value]` pairs.

 <a name="api_instance_get">#</a> instance.<b>get</b>(<i>attribute</i>)